Wondering what you need to build a perfect toddler girl capsule wardrobe for your preschooler? Here’s everything your little sweetheart needs.

 First, let’s talk about the absolute essentials for your little girl’s wardrobe: we’re talking socks and undies.

-1. Underwear - 2 packs of them (or 1 large pack)
+1. Underwear – 1 large pack

 2. Socks - 2 packs of them

-When it comes to socks, I find it useful to have white socks and black socks.
+When it comes to socks, I find it useful to have white socks and black socks in ankle and knee length, but you can’t go wrong sticking with just white.

 Depending on the outfit, one color may look better than the other, especially when wearing shorts, which will expose the socks for everyone else to see.
-I also like that black socks look nicer longer since they don’t start to stain and look dingy in the way that white socks do.

 3. Tanks

-Tanks will provide a useful layer under some shirts that’ll be worn during cooler months or maybe more appropriate to wear beneath specific shirts.
+Tanks will provide a useful layer under some shirts that’ll be worn during cooler months or may be more appropriate to wear beneath specific shirts.

 Since it’s still summertime when school begins:

-There is so much variety in the clothing options that are available for girls.
 You can buy just a few of multiple styles and types of clothing to create a pretty extensive wardrobe for a little girl.
-You can then mix and match different pieces to create a vast array of outfit options for your preschool girl.

 During warmer weather, you can get a nice variety of short sleeve tops, shorts and capris, dresses, jumpsuits, and rompers.